Woodie-W/Woodie-W.github.io/_pages/about.md

 In my view, Artificial Intelligence has achieved superhuman proficiency in specific tasks (e.g., pattern recognition, strategic gaming), their ability in handling complex tasks still falls short.
 The next frontier lies in generalizing these capabilities to the messy, complex real world.
 My wish is to bridge the gap between high-level AI capabilities and real-world applications to truly liberate productivity.
 Specifically, I am interested in:

-- **LLM-based Agents:** Developing agents capable of complex workflows and environments, stronger reasoning skills and memory capabilities.
+- **LLM-based Agents:** Developing agents capable of complex workflows and environments, stronger reasoning skills and engineering capabilities.
 - **Fundamental LLM Capabilities:** Enhancing the core reasoning efficiency and long-context memory of Large Language Models.
-- **Self-improving models:** Facilitating the self-iteration of models through improved training infrastructure, including automated high-quality data filtering, processing, synthesis and model evaluation.
+- **LLM Training Auxiliary:** Facilitating the self-iteration of models through improved training infrastructure, including automated high-quality data processing, synthesis and model evaluation.

 我是 西北工业大学 (NWPU) 计算机科学与技术专业的 23 级在读本科生。